Connections

 Direct Services

 AGGBI was originally formed as the fiscal manager of the annual A.G.
 Gaston Conference.
 It has evolved to fuel entrepreneurship and business ownership 365 days a year.
-Connect with AGGBI to learn business strategies from peers, receive opportunities to be a featured entrepreneur, advertise promotions/recognition and be listed in the business directory.

 This annual Birmingham conference is usually held in February.
 It celebrates Birmingham business giant A.G.
 Gaston’s legacy with workshops and seminars that address a variety of topics in business management, starting a business and more.